dotps1/dotps1.github.io/_posts/2016-11-12-deploying-dynamic-server-nano-images-with-sccm.md

 When I accessed the Recover Console, I went into the Firewall section, and nothing, not a single firewall exception, great.
 After about 5 seconds of research, I found out there is a switch for the `New-NanoServerImage` cmdlet, `-EnableRemoteManagmentPort`.
 Basically, this enables WinRM and opens the firewall for remote manamgment, this is a completely headless server, how is this not a default option.....?
-Ok, well, I'm building with SCCM, basically using DISM for everything, how am I going to run `winrm /qc` on an unmounted wim.......?
+Ok, well, I'm building with SCCM, basically using DISM for everything, how am I going to run `winrm qc` on an unmounted wim.......?
 Right, I'm not.
 Great, well, if that cmdlet can do it, there has to be a way to do it right?
 Well, the `NanoServerImageGenerator` PowerShell module is a .psm1, so I opened it up and started digging, and to simplify it all down, it is adding a batch script that runs at first start up that is setting up the Firewall for WinRM: